Ancient Ethical Theory

 It is significant that synonyms for eudaimonia are living well and doing well.
 These phrases imply certain activities associated with human living.
-Ancient philosophers argued that whatever activities constitute human living — e.g., those associated with fear — one can engage in those activities in a mediocre or even a poor way.
-One can feel fear and react to dangerous situations sometimes appropriately and sometimes inappropriately; or one might always act shamefully and dishonorably.
+Ancient philosophers argued that whatever activities constitute human living – e.g., those associated with pleasure – one can engage in those activities in a mediocre or even a poor way.
+One can feel and react to pleasures sometimes appropriately and sometimes inappropriately; or one might always act shamefully and dishonorably.
 However, to carry out the activities that constitute human living well over a whole lifetime, or long stretches of it, is living well or doing well.
 At this point the relation of happiness to human excellence should be clear.
 Human excellence is the psychological basis for carrying out the activities of a human life well; to that extent human excellence is also happiness.
-While the unhappy person deals with a vital and dynamic emotion like fear in an inept way, the happy person handles fear skillfully, and thereby exhibits human excellence.

 So described, human excellence is general and covers many activities of a human life.
 However, one can see how human excellence might at least include the moral virtues.
 The moral virtue relevant to fear, for instance, is courage.
 Courage is a reliable disposition to react to fear in an appropriate way.
 What counts as appropriate entails harnessing fear for good or honorable ends.
 Such ends are not confined to one’s own welfare but include, e.g., the welfare of one’s city.
 In this way, moral virtues become the kind of human excellence that is other-regarding.
 The moral virtues, then, are excellent qualities of character – intrinsically valuable for the one who has them; but they are also valuable for others.
 In rough outline, we can see one important way ancient moral theory tries to link happiness to moral virtue by way of human excellence.
 Happiness derives from human excellence; human excellence includes the moral virtues, which are implicitly or explicitly other-regarding.